-Finding affordable and available housing can be difficult for older adults with limited income, but LGB older adults may face additional barriers.
-Federal housing protections prohibit discrimination in federally funded and insured housing on the basis of LGB; however, the reality can be much different.
+Finding affordable and available housing can be difficult for older adults with limited income, but LGBT older adults may face additional barriers.
+Federal housing protections prohibit discrimination in federally-funded and insured housing on the basis of sexual orientation and gender identity; however, the reality can be much different.
 In a 2014 study by the Equal Rights Center of older couples applying for housing in 10 states, 48% of the same-sex couples reported overt discrimination in the application process, e.g., difference in availability or pricing.
-AAAs and other community organizations may be able to help LGB older adults access affordable housing through information and assistance and other supportive services.
+AAAs and other community organizations may be able to help LGBT older adults access affordable housing through information and assistance and other supportive services.